cloudscale365-inc/msp/README.md

 2.  **Run the Install Script:**
     ```bash
-    .\InstallerBundle.ps1 -HuntressAccountKey "your_account_key" -HuntressOrgKey "your_org_key" -SentinelOneSiteToken "your_site_token"
+    .\InstallerBundle.ps1 -HuntressAccountKey "your_account_key" -SentinelOneSiteToken "your_site_token"
-    Use the provided configuration files to set up the tools exactly how you need them. ⚙️
+    # Use the provided configuration files to set up the tools exactly how you need them. ⚙️

 ---